SalishSeaCast/tools/compare_tides/README.md

     A run with the flux increased by 25% in M2/K1 tidal currents.
 Check to see if this gives a better match with tidal amplitudes/phases.

     Compare with Nancy's previous M2K1 run.
-This had flux corrections at the northe, but not at the west.
+This had flux corrections at the north, but not at the west.

+    Measured amplitude/phase from Foreman's Discovery Islands and 2004 paper are included.

+    Uses the same curve fitting technique that Susan wrote.

 * ##[plot_foreman_thalweg-withNorth.ipynb](http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/compare_tides/plot_foreman_thalweg-withNorth.ipynb)